kushkhandelwal225/Excalidraw-by-nitin/README.md

-# ✏️Draft Space – Real-time Collaborative Whiteboard
+# ✏️Draft Space – Real-time Collaborative Whiteboard by nitin

 A full-stack, real-time collaborative whiteboard application built using **Turborepo** with **Next.js** frontend, **Express.js** backend, and a dedicated **WebSocket server**.